bigcommerce/dev-docs/docs/api-docs/analytics/bodl-ga4.md

 <!-- theme: info -->
 > #### Customizing BODL
 > Stencil merchants can turn off the BODL and deploy their own custom version of the BODL.
-In this scenario, the merchant is choosing a custom route and is expected to ensure that analytics tracking scripts still work.
+In this scenario, the merchant chooses a custom route and should ensure that analytics tracking scripts still work.

 ## Analytic tracking scripts listen for events